4 Managing risk factors on the road

 Employees must take into account before driving, the influence of any medications they may be using that are likely to affect their alertness or driving performance.
 If in doubt, the employee should seek further clarification from their medical practitioner.

 Employees must have a mobile phone when driving alone outside metropolitan areas.
-Mobile devices are not to be used while driving.
+If using Bluetooth, ensure the device is connected and placed on a phone holder before you start driving.

-Note: hands free phone systems also create hazards because they reduce concentration.
+Staff using hands-free phone systems when driving should be aware that hands free systems also create hazards because they reduce concentration.

 4.4 Avoiding distractions